SYK-08/jspwiki/README.md

 ## Really simple installation

-This section is meant for you, if you just want to have a really quick install without many worries.
+This section is meant for you if you just want to have a really quick install without many worries.
 If you want to have a more complicated installation (with more power as to how to do things), check out the "Install" section below.